IBM/android-kubernetes-blockchain/README.md

 ### 3. Configure the Blockchain Network

-* Get your Compose for RabbitMQ and Redis credentials in your IBM Cloud Dashboard
+* Get your Compose for RabbitMQ and Redis credentials from the main page of each respective service in your IBM Cloud Dashboard

 ![](docs/rabbit-credentials.png)

 ![](docs/redis-credentials.png)

-* In `containers/blockchain/configuration/config.js`, modify the values for `rabbitmq` and `redis` with your own credentials.
+* In `containers/blockchain/configuration/config.js`, modify the values for `rabbitmq` and `redis` (starting on line 12) with your own credentials.

 ```
 chaincodePath: 'bcfit',